-In Focus: Lives that Hang in the Balance While CARES Act Marches Towards Reincarceration
+In Focus: Lives that Hang in the Balance Under an Uncertain Future for the CARES Act

 As referenced in a previous post, the Bureau of Prisons has no incentive to keep inmates serving at home away from prison.
-This is evidenced by the Biden Administration essentially cosigning a memo put out by the Trump Administration before the transfer of power that inmates whose sentences run longer than the pandemic must return and the specific case of Gwen Levi.
+This is evidenced by the Biden Administration essentially cosigning a memo (edit: but later changing position) put out by the Trump Administration before the transfer of power that inmates whose sentences run longer than the pandemic must return and the specific case of Gwen Levi.

 Wendy Hechtman: Doing her Best to Comply